 Today we’re going to talk about creating a race.
 Think of this as a general overview showing you what the outline of a race should be.
 Once you have that nailed down you just have to make a few decisions and voila, you’ve created something!

 Your Homebrew Race’s Flavor

-Flavor is everything when homebrewing.
-While it’s true you want something that fits into the game’s mechanics and isn’t brokenly overpowered or absolutely terrible, you want something that people actually want to use.
+The flavor is everything when homebrewing.
+While it’s true you want something that fits into the game’s mechanics and isn’t brokenly overpowered or terrible, you want something that people want to use.
 Your homebrew race should fill a niche, yes, but it needs to be interesting while doing so!

 You don’t need a ton of information either to create an interesting race – only a few paragraphs.
-Basically, give a potential player a general overview of the race, their general culture, and appearance.
+Give a potential player a general overview of the race, their general culture, and appearance.
 The DM can decide from there where they fit into their setting.

 However, it’s still important to set up a baseline for the race to help people get a direction for their character and for DMs to figure out how to include this race in their game.

 I like to use a list of questions to help brainstorm when I’m creating something, so here are a few that helped me when creating a few races and subraces.

 What do they look like?

 This one is important, and there’s no wrong answer.
 You could create a monstrous race that’s ugly and extremely large, or you could create a beautiful forest fairy race.
 It doesn’t matter, I guarantee some people want to play both of these options.